-367 368 The End-to-End continuous processing supply chain will be per se technically very complex, most likely 369 more complex than the current batch model.
-However, clever use of computerized procedures will enable 370 a better management of these procedures.
-An analogy with aircraft is that the Airbus A380 is more 371 complex to fly compared to a 1950's prop plane.
-However, modern control systems can stabilize flight 372 dynamics, navigate, and control the system much better, such that crew can reliably fly this plane and operate it more economically such that mass tourism is now possible whereas in the 1950's it was a very 373 374 much a luxury.
-The inherent complexity in continuous processing will drive adoption of computer 375 assisted processing, and greater scrutiny in quality management.
-We can expect significant benefits to 376 arise from this intense computerization.
-In chemical synthesis the emphasis may be on liquid processes 377 instead of solid/liquid dispersions that are easier to control and handle.
-The processes need to become 378 simpler and more robust in hardware and the higher demand for control can be accommodated in 379 software.
-This gives rise to a common, and highly compatible, hardware installation and greater impact 380 on software/control.
+The End-to-End continuous processing supply chain will be per se technically very complex, most likely more complex than the current batch model.
+However, clever use of computerized procedures will enable a better management of these procedures.
+An analogy with aircraft is that the Airbus A380 is more complex to fly compared to a 1950's prop plane.
+However, modern control systems can stabilize flight dynamics, navigate, and control the system much better, such that crew can reliably fly this plane and operate it more economically such that mass tourism is possible whereas in the 1950's it was a luxury.
+The inherent complexity in continuous processing will drive adoption of computer assisted processing, and greater scrutiny in quality management.
+We can expect significant benefits to arise from this intense computerization.
+In chemical synthesis the emphasis may be on liquid processes instead of solid/liquid dispersions that are easier to control and handle.
+The processes need to become simpler and more robust in hardware and the higher demand for control can be accommodated in software.
+This gives rise to a common, and highly compatible, hardware installation and greater impact on software/control.
 Once accomplished, technical transfers can be as simple as sending data.
-381

-382 3.2.
+3.2.
 Decentralisation of the Printing Industry

-The change in supply network structure in moving to continuous processing can be seen as a bifurcation point, as although technically more complex at a processing level compared to the batch paradigm, there is substantial opportunity for significant automation.
+The supply network structure can be seen to be at a bifurcation point: the complexity is higher as compared to the batch paradigm technically, but there is substantial opportunity in it for significant automation.
 A historic analogy illustrates this point.
-Printing in

-- 387 Gutenberg's time was a relatively simple process at a technical level.
-Even in the 1970's it remained a - fairly simple process albeit complicated by the addition of the mechanical features of mass-production. - 389 The printing process as such was still a simple shaping exercise of a stamp of some sort, inking it - somehow, and transferring that ink to a sheet of paper.
-Today's laser printing is technically much more complex, but it is universally available, even when consumers do not have the slightest idea as to what is - 392 going on inside the printer itself. - 393
+Printing in Gutenberg's time was a relatively simple process technically.
+Even in the 1970's it was a fairly simple process all in all.
+It was, however, complicated by the addition of the mechanical features of mass-producing.
+The printing process as such still was a simple shaping exercise of a stamp of some sort, inking it somehow, and transferring that ink to a sheet of paper.
+Today's laser printing is technically much more complex, but it is universally available, even when consumers do not have the slightest idea as to what is going on inside the printer itself.